 - Despite a significant theft of its reserves, Bitstamp has maintained a strong reputation and has not suffered from prolonged trading shutdowns.
 A similar reputation & clientele recovery happened with Bitfinex (major Hong Kong exchange).

-Weaknesses of Bitstamp
+Disadvantages of Bitstamp

 - As with all centralized exchanges, private keys are controlled by the exchange operators.